 How to know if foods are the cause of bloating after pooping?

-Sometimes, it is quite difficult to define a pattern or certain offending foods that cause bloating after pooping.
+Sometimes, defining a pattern or certain offending foods that cause bloating after pooping is difficult.

 Here are some tips that may help the differentiation: